slowlyideal/Selenium/README.md

 https://www.selenium.dev/

 Python selenium implements browser operations
-1. Download the appropriate drivr.exe corresponding to your browser, pay attention to the version
+1.Download the appropriate drivr.exe corresponding to your browser, pay attention to the version
-2. Put the code and the downloaded driver.exe in the same folder
+2.Put the code and the downloaded driver.exe in the same folder
-3. Start your web automation journey
+3.Start your web automation journey
 Driver Download
 https://www.selenium.dev/documentation/en/webdriver/driver_requirements/
 reference